OmarB97/T-Grade/README.md

 GradeCheck is an application which does all the "hard work" for you so you don't have to worry about constantly checking your gradebook on T-Square all the time.
 Just took an exam?
 No worries, GradeCheck's got your back!
 It'll send you a notification when that grade has been entered in.
 It's as simple as that!

+At this point in time, you must already have node and npm installed on your computer beforehand to run this.

 To obtain all required dependencies, simply run:

     npm install